FIWARE/tutorials.Step-by-Step/docs/context-providers.md

   -X GET 'http://context-provider:3000/health/random'
 ```

-As you can see, within the network, the host name of the Context Provider is
+As you can see, within the network, the hostname of the Context Provider is
 `context-provider`.

 ### Retrieving a Single Attribute Value